equinor/segyio/README.md

 contract by adding a test.
 Feel free to use the tests already written as a guide.

-After building Segyio you can run the tests with `ctest`, executed from the build directory.
+After building segyio you can run the tests with `ctest`, executed from the build directory.

 Please note that to run the python examples you need to let your environment know